Find Best Offers Find Best Offers

 Can Spectrum deny my request to delete personal data?

 For access and portability requests, you will receive an email that will contain instructions on how you can view and or download your personal information file.
-For all other requests, the email will contain the results of the request.
+For all other requests, the email you receive will contain the results of the request.